robbert-harms/MCT/README.rst

 ############################
 The MRI Coil-reconstruct Toolbox, MCT, is a small toolbox for combining the channels of a multi-channel MRI acquisition.
 Where possible, this toolbox uses GPU accelerated routines to speed-up the processing.
-For example, the weights of the STARC (STAbility-weighted Rf-coil Combination) reconstruction model are fitted using the GPU or using multi-threaded CPU.
+For example, the weights of the STARC (STAbility-weighted Rf-coil Combination) reconstruction model are fitted using the GPU or using multi-threaded CPU (utilizing OpenCL).
 At the moment MCT supports rSoS (root Sum Of Squares), rCovSoS (same as SoS but than with additional usage of a noise covariance matrix) and STARC.

-**Beta version notice**

-Please note that this software is still in beta and that the user interface may change over versions.

 *******